 Thus, NEC prevention strategies are vital and urgently needed but to date none have been successful or generally adopted as the standard of care, and prophylaxis for NEC remains a true unmet medical need.

-Infant Bacterial Therapeutics intends to develop a live bacterial therapy IBP-9414 for the prevention of NEC in premature infants in accordance with all applicable pharmaceutical regulations.
+Infant Bacterial Therapeutics intends to develop a pharmaceutical grade live bacterial therapy IBP-9414 for the prevention of NEC in premature infants in accordance with all applicable pharmaceutical regulations.

 Read more about our lead project IBP-9414 drug candidate for the prevention of NEC in premature infants here